• FR •

-A final mix should - normally, but this seems to be less and less frequent - have a sound with dynamic, depth & air in the stereo space.
+A final mix should - normally, even though it seems to be less and less frequent - have a sound with dynamic, depth & air in the stereo space.

 If the difference between the low and high volume passages does not create any listening problems in the mixing studio (quiet, high-end equipment), … it becomes very problematic for you and me when we go to listen this music in much less favorable conditions.

-For this reason, it has become common and normal to "reduce" the overall dynamic range of the track so that the gap between the "low" and "high" parts is smaller, facilitating comfortable listening in noisy environments / or at low volume in quiet environments (background or ambient music).
+For this reason, it has become common and normal to "reduce" the overall dynamic range of the track so that the gap between the "low" and "high" parts becomes smaller, facilitating a comfortable listening in noisy environments / or at low volume in quiet environments (background or ambient music).

-Technically, there are 2 "automatic" methods for this: compression and limitation (level automation being a manual method, more tedious and more "personal" in terms of decision).
+Technically, there are 2 "automatic" methods for this: compression and limitation (level automation being a manual method, wich is more tedious and more "personal" in terms of decision).

-However, after analyzing many musical albums on the market, it appears that this high "important" limitation processing is the solution used 99% by Mastering Studios.
+However, after analyzing many musical albums on the market, it appears that this high "important" limitation processing is the solution used by ≈ 99% of Mastering's Studios.

-I propose you to study the principles ... and misdeeds (see article) on a piece of Californian pop taken as a representative example of this current trend.
+I invite you to study the principles ... and misdeeds (see article) on a piece of Californian pop taken as a representative example of this current trend.